vinayjoshi50-sketch/QuickBite_Crisis_Analysis/README.md

 Welcome to QuickBite_Crisis_Analysis repository! 🚀

-This project demonstrates an end to end data warehousing and analytics model, from building a data warehouse to generating actionable insights from the problem statement.
-This Project involves data-ingestion, data-cleaning, data-modelling, insight generation and recommendations into the crisis that happened at QuickBite food-delivery chain.
+This project showcases a comprehensive and end-to-end data warehousing and analytics solution, designed to transform raw operational data into actionable business insights.
+It spans the full analytics lifecycle—from data ingestion and cleaning to data modeling, visualization, and strategic recommendations.

 ## 📖 Project Overview